kdwaterman/Raspi_Audio_Geolocation/README.md

 ### Server Setup

 The server processes information from the receiver nodes and generates visualizations of the TDOA hyperbolas.
-Follow these steps to set it up:
+Follow these steps to set it up.

 #### Configure the Laptop for VNC Access